JustinVx/justin-venbrux/src/work/genzo.md

 </ColumnBlock>
 <ColumnBlock
-  title="On-screen instructions on smartglasses" text="The vast majority of people has never used smartglasses before, which means that for new Genzō users there is always a steep learning curve.
+  title="On-screen instructions on smartglasses" text="The vast majority of people has never used smartglasses before, which means that for new Genzõ users there is always a steep learning curve.
 Through interviewing users and consultants at one of our clients, we identified the main issues that users were running into.
 With clear and concise on-screen instructions a design was made to help users learn how to control our app on smartglasses."
 >

 ![Contact list on Vuzix M400 with instructions on the side](img/side-view.png)